nakatamaho/gmpxx_mkII/README.md

   the maximum precision of `mpf_class` leaves, while assignment into an existing `mpf_class` preserves the destination precision.

-The target is source-level convenience close to `gmpxx.h`, not a drop-in ABI replacement.
-Existing programs must be recompiled and should check [STATUS.md](STATUS.md) for known compatibility differences.
+This is not a drop-in ABI replacement for `libgmpxx`; existing programs must be recompiled and should check [STATUS.md](STATUS.md) for known compatibility differences.
+The target is source-level convenience close to `gmpxx.h`.

 ## Features